dodyw/phpbench/db/readme.md

 	* Time per request: 28.436ms

 ##Conclusion
 Doctrine-dbal consume almost twice as much as mysqli.
-Not only that, it also almost twice slower than mysql as well.
+Not only that, it also almost twice slower than mysqli as well.
 For me it is an issue because doctrine-dbal is the foundation of doctrine-orm.
 So I will never consider to use doctrine-orm as my orm.
 If I'd like to choose an orm, I will use a lightweight orm like idiorm.

 If I'd like to max out the performance on shared hosting, I'll use mysqli.
 If I need the application to be able to run to multiple dbms, I will consider between pdo and idiorm.